Cancer treatment: Targeted therapies

-Targeted therapy, which first became available in the late 1990s, has had a significant impact in the treatment of some types of cancer, and is currently a very active research area.
+Targeted therapy, which first became available in the late 1990s, has had a significant impact in the treatment of some types of cancer, and is a very active research area.
 This constitutes the use of agents specific for the deregulated proteins of cancer cells.
 Small molecule drugs are targeted therapy drugs that are generally inhibitors of enzymatic domains on mutated, overexpressed, or otherwise critical proteins within the cancer cell.
 Prominent examples are the tyrosine kinase inhibitors imatinib (Gleevec/Glivec) and gefitinib (Iressa).

 Monoclonal antibody therapy is another strategy in which the therapeutic agent is an antibody which specifically binds to a protein on the surface of the cancer cells.
 Examples include the anti-HER2/neu antibody trastuzumab (Herceptin) used in breast cancer, and the anti-CD20 antibody rituximab, used in a variety of B-cell malignancies.

 Targeted therapy can also involve small peptides as "homing devices" which can bind to cell surface receptors or affected extracellular matrix surrounding the tumor.
 Radionuclides which are attached to these peptides (e.g. RGDs) eventually kill the cancer cell if the nuclide decays in the vicinity of the cell.
 Especially oligo- or multimers of these binding motifs are of great interest, since this can lead to enhanced tumor specificity and avidity.

 Photodynamic therapy (PDT) is a ternary treatment for cancer involving a photosensitizer, tissue oxygen, and light (often using lasers).
 PDT can be used as treatment for basal cell carcinoma (BCC) or lung cancer; PDT can also be useful in removing traces of malignant tissue after surgical removal of large tumors.
 In February 2019, medical scientists announced that iridium attached to albumin, creating a photosensitized molecule, can penetrate cancer cells and, after being irradiated with light, destroy the cancer cells.

 High-energy therapeutic ultrasound could increase higher-density anti-cancer drug load and nanomedicines to target tumor sites by 20x fold higher than traditional target cancer therapy.

 Targeted therapies under pre-clinical development as potential cancer treatments include morpholino splice switching oligonucleotides, which induce ERG exon skipping in prostate cancer models, multitargeted kinase inhibitors that inhibit the PI3K with other pathways including MEK and PIM, and inhibitors of NF-κB in models of chemotherapy resistance.

 Another approach to targeted therapy involves simultaneously targeting multiple genes implicated in cancer development.
 For example, concurrent targeting of Integrin β3 and IGF-1R genes in breast cancer has demonstrated significant downregulation of both genes in vitro, as well as induction of programmed cell death (apoptosis) in cancer cells.

-A systematic review published in Cochrane database found that targeted therapies significantly improve progression-free survival by 35 to 40% in metastatic or relapsed cancer.
+A systematic review published in the U.K. Cochrane database found that targeted therapies significantly improve progression-free survival by 35 to 40% in metastatic or relapsed cancer.
 While the research points to promising clinical outcomes, there is still limited evidence on the long-term effects of targeted therapies in terms of overall survival, quality of life, and severe adverse events.